- 4 pounds raw duck bones, including the carcass and necks, rinsed in cool water

 - Heat the vegetable oil in a 6-quart stockpot over medium-high heat.
 Season the bones with 1 teaspoon of the salt and the pepper.
 Add the bones to the pot and brown for about 10 minutes, stirring often.

-Add the carrots, celery, onions, garlic, bay leaves, and the remaining teaspoon salt.
-Cook until the vegetables are soft, about 5 minutes, stirring often.
+- Add the carrots, celery, onions, garlic, and the remaining teaspoon salt.
+Cook, stirring often, until the vegetables are soft, about 5 minutes.

-Add the wine and tomato paste and stir to mix.
+- Add the wine and tomato paste and stir to mix.
 Cook for 5 minutes, stirring occasionally.
-Add the water.
-Put the thyme, tarragon, and parsley sprigs in a piece of cheesecloth, tie it together with kitchen twine, and add it to the mixture.
-Add the peppercorns and bring the mixture to a boil.
-Skim off any cloudy scum that rises to the surface.
-Reduce the heat to a medium and simmer, uncovered, for 3 hours.
+Add the water and the bouquet garni, and bring the mixture to a boil.
+Skim off any cloudy scum that rises to the surface, then reduce the heat to medium and simmer, uncovered, for 3 hours.

-Strain through a fine-mesh strainer and cool.
-Refrigerate overnight and remove any congealed fat from the surface.
-The stock can be stored in the freezer for 1 month.
+- Strain the stock through a fine-mesh strainer and let cool.
+Refrigerate for 8 hours or overnight, then remove any congealed fat from the surface.
+The stock will keep in the refrigerator for 3 days or in 1- to 2-cup containers in the freezer for up to 1 month.